Evaluating the Alignment Between GeoAI Explanations and Domain Knowledge in Satellite-Based Flood Mapping: Literature review

 To evaluate the alignment between model explanations and domain knowledge, both should be provided at a comparable level.
-However, conventional feature-level explanation methods are not directly suitable for this purpose, as domain knowledge is typically defined at the level of feature groups.
+However, conventional feature-level explanation methods are not directly suitable for this purpose, as experts typically interpret remote sensing data through sensor modalities or band groups associated with common physical characteristics, rather than individual bands.
 In this context, the concept of GroupSHAP \citep{kierdorf2024investigating, jullum2021groupshapley} is particularly suitable, as it allows estimating contributions at the level of predefined feature groups, making the model explanations directly comparable with domain knowledge.
-GroupSHAP, an extension of the SHAP framework, provides a theoretical foundation for model interpretation at the level of feature groups by utilizing the formulation of Grouped Shapley Values \citep[GSV;][]{huber2023grouping}.
+GroupSHAP, an extension of the SHAP framework, provides a theoretical foundation for model interpretation at the level of feature groups by utilizing the formulation of Grouped Shapley Values (GSV) \citep{huber2023grouping}.
 GSV extend the original Shapley value formulation from estimating the contribution of individual features to estimating the contribution of feature groups to model predictions, while preserving the fundamental properties of the standard Shapley values.
 In the GroupSHAP, the unit of model explanation is a feature group rather than an individual feature, and feature groups must be predefined as mutually exclusive subsets that collectively cover the entire feature set.
 As a result, the GroupSHAP is computationally more efficient than standard SHAP, since it considers combinations of feature groups rather than individual features.
 However, this concept has not yet been applied for interpreting DLSS-RS models, and studies evaluating alignment between GeoAI model explanations and domain knowledge remain limited.

 Overall, the literature indicates that satellite-based flood mapping relies on heterogeneous geospatial data sources, each with distinct physical sensitivities and limitations, while deep learning models have increasingly leveraged these complex inputs to improve predictive performance, particularly through multimodal approaches.
 Despite this progress, understanding of the models’ decision-making processes remains limited, and the alignment between model explanations and established remote sensing knowledge has not been sufficiently examined.
 This suggests the importance of evaluation frameworks capable of assessing model explanations at a domain-relevant level of abstraction, such as sensor or band groups, rather than relying solely on generic saliency maps.